HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 These plants arguably look their best when they're compact and everything is tight, with the little twists and waves of the leaf edges they have an amazing "pop" about them.

 A benefit of growing it in low light conditions will be the slow and stunted growth which almost freezes the plant in time.
-Ours (photo of it below which was moved temporarily somewhere brighter for the photo!) has been grown constantly in low light for about a year or so now and it's hardly changed since the day it was brought home.
+Mine (photo of it below which was moved temporarily somewhere brighter for the photo!) has been grown constantly in low light for about a year or so now and it's hardly changed since the day it was brought home.

 Syngonium is another houseplant that will cope with gloomy spots in your home